 For more than two decades, the Law Center has worked to reduce the toll that gun violence has on the United States.
 In that time, our dedicated, dynamic staff has become the nation’s premier resource on firearms policy, educating legislators and the public on the smart gun laws that save lives.

-Prior to her work with the Law Center, Robyn served as the executive director of the Tikkun Community and Tikkun Magazine.
+Prior to her work at the Law Center, Robyn served as the executive director of the Tikkun Community and Tikkun Magazine.
 Before entering the nonprofit space, Robyn practiced law at Lord Bissell & Brook and Milberg Weiss Bershad & Shulman in New York.
 She is a graduate of Duke University and the University of Miami School of Law.

 Allison Anderman became the Law Center’s managing attorney in April 2017, after joining the organization as a staff attorney in January 2014.
 One of her primary focuses is partnering with cities and counties around the country to improve local gun laws.

 A leading expert on firearms policy and legislation, Allison frequently speaks at conferences and events around the country and has analyzed and debated gun laws on CNN, HuffPost Live, and other news programs.
 Allison’s radio appearances include national NPR, KQED in San Francisco, KCRW in Los Angeles, and many other regional stations.
-She has been quoted extensively in the press, including by the New York Times, Los Angeles Times, Newsweek, the Guardian, and many others.
+She has been quoted extensively in the press, including by the New York Times, the Los Angeles Times, Newsweek, the Guardian, and many others.

 Prior to joining the Law Center, Allison defended low-income individuals sued by debt collectors at two San Francisco Bay Area nonprofit organizations.
 She also practiced employment law at a Marin County firm.
 Allison served as an extern to Northern District Court Judge Marilyn Hall Patel and as a research attorney to Alameda Superior Court Judge Gail Brewster Bereola.